Jones-Wenzl idempotents For Rank 2 Simple Lie algebras: Jones-Wenzl idempotents and algebraic back ground

 To define the generalization of Jones-Wenzl idempotents, \emph{clasps}, we first generalize the annihilation axiom for other web spaces.
-We need to introduce new concepts: a {\it cut path} is a path which is transverse to strings of a web, and the {\it weight} of a cut path is the sum of weights of all decorated strings which intersect with the cut path.
-For example, the weight of the clasp in Figure~\ref{webaxiom2} is $2V_{\lambda_1}$ abbreviated by $(2,0)$.
+We need to introduce new concepts: a \emph{cut path} is a path which is transverse to strings of a web, and the \emph{weight} of a cut path is the sum of weights of all decorated strings which intersect with the cut path.
+For example, the weight of the clasp as depicted in Figure~\ref{webaxiom2} is $2V_{\lambda_1}$ abbreviated by $(2,0)$.
 Then we can generalize the annihilation axiom as follows: if we attach the clasp to a web which has a cut path of a weight less than that of the clasp, then it is zero.
-Since the weight of the clasp in Figure~\ref{webaxiom2} is $(2,1)$ and there is a cut path of weight $(2,0)$, the web in Figure~\ref{webaxiom2} is zero by the annihilation axiom.
-For $\mathfrak{sl}(3,\mathbb{C})$, the clasp of weight $(a,b)$ is the web in the web space of $V_{\lambda_1}^{\otimes a}\otimes V_{\lambda_2}^{\otimes b}\otimes (V_{\lambda_1}^*)^{\otimes a}\otimes (V_{\lambda_2}^*)^{\otimes b}$ which satisfies the annihilation axiom and the idempotent axiom.
+Since the weight of the clasp shown in Figure~\ref{webaxiom2} is $(2,1)$ and there is a cut path of weight $(2,0)$, the web in Figure~\ref{webaxiom2} is zero by the annihilation axiom.
+For $\mathfrak{sl}(3)$, the clasp $\omega$ of weight $(a,b)$ is defined to be the web in the web space of $V_{\lambda_1}^{\otimes a}\otimes V_{\lambda_2}^{\otimes b}\otimes (V_{\lambda_1}^*)^{\otimes a}\otimes (V_{\lambda_2}^*)^{\otimes b}$, say $W$, which satisfies the annihilation axiom and the idempotent axiom ($\omega^2 = \omega$).
+One can see the dimension of the web space of $W$ is one, $i. e.$, all webs in the web space of $W$ are multiples of $\omega$.
+However, the clasp of weight $(a,b)$ is unique by the idempotent axiom (it is nonzero).
 An algebraic proof of the existence of clasps for $\mathfrak{sl}(3)$ and $\mathfrak{sp}(4)$ is given~\cite{Kuperberg:spiders}.
 On the other hand, the double clasps expansion and the quadruple clasps expansion formulae \cite{OY:quantum} do concretely show the existence of the $\mathfrak{sl}(3)$ clasp.
-Using these expansions one can find Example~\ref{webexa1}.
+Using these expansions one can find Example~\ref{webexa1} (we omit some of arrows on the edges of webs, but it should be clear).

 \begin{exa} The complete expansions of the clasps of weight $(2,0)$ and $(3,0)$ are

 \end{exa}